Ashley-P/mytui/Documentation.md

 The variables here are for internal use by the library

     HANDLE h_console                handle for the console
-    HANDLE h_stderr                 handle for stderr which is redirected to a file HANDLE h_inpthr                 handle for the thread that reads the input buffer CHAR_INFO *ci_screen            CHAR_INFO array that gets passed to the console CHAR_INFO **tui_current_screen  A pointer to the current screen being used int i_bufsize                   size of *wc_screen in elements int sn_screenwidth              global screenx
+    CHAR_INFO *ci_screen            CHAR_INFO array that gets passed to the console HANDLE h_inpthr                 handle for the thread that reads the input buffer HANDLE h_stdin
+    CHAR_INFO **tui_current_screen  A pointer to the current screen being used int sn_screenwidth              global screenx
     int sn_screenheight             global screeny
-    sWidget *w_root                 root widget struct
+    int i_bufsize                   size of *wc_screen in elements sWidget *w_root                 root widget struct
     COORD c_screensize              initialises the buffer size
     SMALL_RECT sr_screensize        initialises the window size